 Always use purified water in the coolant mixture in order to prevent damage to the pump and corrosion in the torch coolant system.

 Definitions

 Ambient temperature - The temperature of the room in which the chiller is being used.
+Chiller operating temperature - The temperature of the coolant inside the chiller.

 Premixed coolant for standard operating temperatures